 The Clay County, Indiana Courthouse (1914-)

 I’m the only one of my siblings not to have been a foreign exchange student.
-Years after my brother’s trip to Brazil and my sister’s time in Germany, though, it looks like I can finally say that the joke’s on them: here in the Hoosier state, a six-hour drive can take you all over the world from Mexico to Peru, Mecca, Brazil, Lebanon, Galveston and back- even cramming in a stop at Kokomo to see the Beach Boys on your way home.
+Years after my brother’s trip to Brazil, though, it looks like I can finally say that the joke’s on him: here in the Hoosier state, a six-hour drive can take you all over the world from Mexico to Peru, Mecca, Brazil, Lebanon, Galveston and back- even cramming in a stop at Kokomo to see the Beach Boys on your way home.

 Continue reading “Spiceland Township’s Ogden Schoolhouse in Henry County”